 We believe that our copyrights, trademarks, service marks, trade secrets, and all of our other intellectual property are important to our success.
 We rely on patent, trademark, copyright and trade secret laws, and confidentiality and restricted use agreements, to protect our intellectual property and may seek licenses to intellectual property of others.
 Some of our intellectual property is not covered by any patent, trademark, or copyright or any applications for the same.
 We cannot provide assurance that agreements designed to protect our intellectual property will not be breached, that we will have adequate remedies for any such breach, or that the efforts we take to protect our proprietary rights will be sufficient or effective.
-Any significant impairment of our intellectual property rights or failure to obtain licenses of intellectual property from third parties could harm our business or our ability to compete.
+Any significant impairment of our intellectual property rights or that the efforts we take to protect our proprietary usiness or our ability to compete.
 Moreover, we cannot provide assurance that the use of our technology or proprietary "know-how" or information does not infringe the intellectual property rights of others.
 If we have to litigate to protect or defend any of our rights, such litigation could result in significant expense.